U.S.A.

 Lin Shaye ....
 Nurse Turner

-Release Date: Direct-to-video: September 29, 1993
+Release Date: Direct-to-Video: September 29, 1993

 Rating:

-A photographer named Keyes Terry (Ross Partridge) is given a mirror by a crazy homeless man but however he doesn't seem to want it so instead his friend Suki (Julia Nickson-Soul) decides to keep it.
+A photographer Keyes Terry (Ross Partridge) is given a mirror by a crazy homeless man but however he doesn't seem to want it so instead his friend Suki (Julia Nickson-Soul) decides to keep it.

 What none of them realise is it's a mirror from the house in Amityville where a man has killed his family.